Vegan Cabbage Rolls

 in ,

-Vegan cabbage rolls can be stuffed in a thousand ways thanks to the Savoy cabbage which is so flavorful and versatile.
-As you’ve probably learned if you’ve been following me for a long time, I love cabbage rolls in general and before I stopped eating animal products, I made them in different ways, with meat or rice, etc. Wanting to find a tasty filling, I thought of using potatoes and smoked tofu, and they’re so good!
+The vegan cabbage rolls can be stuffed in a thousand ways thanks to Savoy cabbage, which is very flavorful and versatile.
+As you may know if you have followed me for a long time, I love cabbage rolls in general and before I stopped eating animal products I made them in various ways, with meat or rice, etc. Wanting a tasty filling I thought of using potatoes and smoked tofu, and they turned out delicious.

-Indeed, I’ve already tried making this recipe in a vegan version, but it’s not on the blog yet: Cabbage Rolls with Meat, replacing the meat with soy mince and they come out delicious.
-I will soon make them again and write down all the steps.
+In fact I have already tried making this recipe: the Cabbage Rolls with Meat, in a vegan version are not yet on the blog: I simply used textured soy mince and they are delightful.
+I will make them again soon and write all the steps.
 But this time I really wanted to use potatoes.
-So instead of using boiled legumes, I thought smoked tofu would fit well.
-And it did!
+So instead of using boiled legumes I thought smoked tofu would go well.
+And so it was!

-These rolls not only serve as a main course but also as a one-dish meal since they contain both carbohydrates and proteins.
-I would still add a vegetable side dish because there can never be enough of those!
-And they’re very light: only 2 Weight Watchers ProPoints per roll.
-The preparation is very simple: let’s see how to make them…
+These rolls make a complete meal as they contain both carbohydrates and protein.
+I would still add a side of vegetables because you can never have enough.
+And they are very light: only 2 Weight Watchers ProPoints per roll.
+The preparation is very simple: let’s see how to make them.

-Some other recipes that might interest you can be found here:
+You can find some other recipes that might interest you here:

 • Difficulty: Very easy